 Generally, considerable trial preparation will have been accomplished prior to the time exceptions to the report of commissioners are filed.
 This especially true as to the condemnor, which must conduct its affairs through its officers or agents.
 Because of this it is necessary that the condemnor rely upon the advice and opinions of others.
 Thus, when it is determined that a particular improvement or facility is to be constructed which requires the acquisition of property, it is reasonable to anticipate that it will be necessary to condemn some of such properties.
 In order for the agency or corporation proposing to construct the facility to successfully carry on its negotiations for the properties needed, it must make sufficient trial preparations that its officers will be in a position to know what evidence it can produce as to values and damages as to each specific property in the event condemnation should result.
 This is the only method by which officers of the agency or corporation can make a valid decision as to what price should be paid to the property owners or whether to proceed to condemnation.
 Therefore, the condemnor, in anticipation that litigation as to compensation may result, will generally have made at least basic preparation for trial prior to the institution of condemnation proceedings.
 This preparation prior to condemnation probably will not include the preparation of detailed plats and the making of necessary photographs, but should at the least involve retaining persons who can qualify as competent witnesses in court to make inspections and appraisals of the properties affected and the damages which will possibly result thereto from the taking.

-The owner of the property usually conducts his own negotiations until the appointment of commissioners and frequently until the time for filing exceptions before he employs legal counsel.
-Thus, the lawyer employed by a property owner will sometimes find himself in such a position that if his client is not satisfied with the commissioners' report he must file exceptions to protect his client's interests even though he may later, in trial preparation, find that it is difficult or impossible to find competent witnesses who share his client's views as to the damages resulting to the property.
+The owner of the property usually personally conducts negotiations until the appointment of commissioners and frequently until the time for filing exceptions before the owner employs legal counsel.
+Thus, the lawyers employed by property owners will sometimes be found in such a position that if their clients are not satisfied with the commissioners' report the lawyers must file exceptions to protect the clients' interests even though it may be that later, in trial preparation, it is difficult or impossible to find competent witnesses who share the clients' views as to the damages resulting to the property.

-Whether the attorney represents the condemnor or the property owner, his basic trial preparation should start at the earliest possible time.
-Such practice will not only protect the interests of his client, but in many instances will avoid litigation altogether.
+Whether the attorney represents the condemnor or the property owner, the attorney's basic trial preparation should start at the earliest possible time.
+Such practice will not only protect the interests of the client, but in many instances will avoid litigation altogether.
 All such preparation is privileged against discovery by the opposing party.

 In deciding whether or not plats, photographs and other visual aids are necessary, we should keep in mind that such items within themselves are not evidence, but are merely aids in presenting testimony and should be used only when they will aid in explaining various features to the jury.
 When visual aids are used, they should be connected to the testimony of a witness or witnesses.

 The trial is conducted as if no prior award had been made by the commissioners.
 The amount awarded by the commissioners is not admissible in evidence in the jury trial.
 However, the commissioners themselves (without being identified as such) may testify to value and the amount of damages may be the same as in the report, but the report cannot be entered as evidence.
 The trial is conducted in the same manner as one involving an inquiry into damages in an ordinary civil case.
-Since the owner of the property has the burden of proving the amount of damages which he will sustain as a result of the taking, he is entitled to open and close regardless of which party filed exceptions to the commissioners' report.
+Since the owners of the property have the burden of proving the amount of damages which they will sustain as a result of the taking, they are entitled to open and close regardless of which party filed exceptions to the commissioners' report.